kevinpurdy/kevinpurdy.github.io/_posts/2018-08-25-currently-digging-vol-3.markdown

 **[Stardew Valley](https://stardewvalley.net/)**.
 Every 10-hour increment or so, it will occur to me, once again, that this ambitious, kind-hearted, nearly perfect game was made by one person.
 One.

-I believe 16-bit/SNES-style graphics (and, to a certain extent, sound and sound effects) represent some perfect level of Just Enough for independent games.
-You can get just enough depth from a terrain, just enough characterization out of your characters (sprites), and the actions an feel visceral enough that people cane fall easily into the game.
+I believe 16-bit/SNES-style graphics (and, to a certain extent, sound and sound effects) are better able to hit a perfect Just Enough level of immersion for small and independent games.
+You can get just enough depth from a terrain, just enough characterization out of your characters (sprites), and the actions can feel visceral enough that people fall easily into the game.
 There's definitely some more modern-day things happening in Stardew Valley's engine than what was available to a Super Nintendo, but not by much.

 Younger friends of mine tell me that they feel a kind of fondness for the potato-block games of the N64 and that generation.
 But I think very few people today would make the choice to use those kinds of graphics, intentionally (I imagine the developers of Steam Early Access games that look like unlicensed N64 games _wish_ they could look better).